seuygr/Matrix/README.md

 In this project, I use a self-built function to listen to the database, and send notifications to users if there is a new event near them.
 ![image](https://github.com/seuygr/Matrix/blob/master/images/Notifications.png)
 ## Google Admob
 Admob is a mobile app advertising platform designed specifically for app developers.
 It offers a way to monetize other apps by showing ads in them.
-Here in this project, I add
+Here in this project, I add the Google Admob at the bottom of login page.